 front dérailleur, a length of cable-outer is used to get

 to a lug on the down-tube to the bottom bracket.
 For the rear

 dérailleur, a length of outer goes to another lug on the

 fork, and a bare cable goes to the botton of the fork and back into an

 outer for attachment to the shift mechanism.

-I had been aware of the stupidity of
+I had been aware of the practical

 arrangement for some time: it precludes attaching anything to the top

 tube, it prevents the bike from being clamped securely onto a bike